The ground electronic state of CS: the potential curve and associated Born-Oppenheimer rovibrational spectrum: Discussion

-The complete rovibrational spectra is depicted in the histogram in Fig.~\ref{rvsCS} with energies larger than $\sim 10^{-4}$\,hartree.
-In total, considering $E^{C_6}$ \re{fitP49}/$E^{C_5}$\re{fitP59} we arrive at 14478/14531 B-O rovibrational states, respectively, which is in sufficiently good agreement with 14908 rovibrational states found in \cite{PCSFBMM:2018}.
-For both cases \re{fitP49} and \re{fitP59} the maximal angular momentum $L_{max} = 289$.
+The complete rovibrational spectra is depicted in the histogram in Fig.~\ref{rvsCS} with energies larger than $\sim 10^{-4}$\,{\it hartree}.
+In total, considering $E^{C_6}$ \re{fitP49}/$E^{C_5}$\re{fitP59} we arrive at 14562/14624 B-O rovibrational states, respectively, which is in reasonably good agreement with 14908 rovibrational states found in \cite{PCSFBMM:2018}.
+For both cases \re{fitP49} and \re{fitP59} the same maximal angular momentum $L_{max} = 289$ is predicted (if weakly-bound states with energies $\lesssim 10^{-4}$~{\it hartree} are taken into account), contrary to $L_{max} = 258$ \cite{Paulose:2015} and $L_{max} = 260$ \cite{HW:2020}.
+Following the histogram of Fig.2 it implies that $\sim 250$ rovibrational states with $L=260 - 289$ are missing in analysis of the rovibrational spectrum performed in \cite{Paulose:2015,HW:2020}.
+Thus, this becomes surprising why in \cite{PCSFBMM:2018} the number of rovibrational states is larger than ones predicted with \re{fitP59} in the present work by a large number $\sim 370$.}

-In general, for each value of the angular moment $L$, the number of states obtained when considering $E^{C_5}$~\re{fitP59} is greater than or equal to the number of states when taking $E^{C_6}$~\re{fitP49}: $N^{E^{C_5}}\geq N^{E^{C_6}}$.
-Two exceptions appear with states $E_{(72,67)}$ and $E_{(69,82)}$ which are present if $E^{C_6}$ ($C_5=0$) is taken, see \re{fitP49}, but absent in $E^{C_5}$ ($C_5\neq 0$), see \re{fitP59}.
-These two states are highlighted in red in Fig.~\ref{rvsCS}.
+In general, for each value of the angular moment $L$, the number of bound states obtained when considering $E^{C_5}$~\re{fitP59} is greater than or equal to the number of states when taking $E^{C_6}$~\re{fitP49}: $N^{E^{C_5}}\geq N^{E^{C_6}}$.
+Single exception appears related with the weakly bound state $E_{(45,174)}$, which is present if $E^{C_6}$ ($C_5=0$) case is considered, see \re{fitP49}, but absent in $E^{C_5}$ ($C_5\neq 0$) case, see \re{fitP59}.
+This state is highlighted in red in Fig.~\ref{rvsCS}.

+It must be emphasized that the phenomenological analysis carried out in \cite{CH:2023} takes into account the available experimental data for angular momenta $L=0 - 144$.
+It implies immediately the enormous amount of missing rovibrational states in the analysis with higher angular momentum $L > 144$ in \cite{CH:2023}.
+Other missing (or wrongly predicted) rovibrational states would correspond to larger vibrational quantum numbers $\nu > 39$ at $L > 0$.
+It indicates that phenomenologically introduced factors in front of kinetic energy and centrifugal potential as well as a reduced mass dependence in the potential (curve) in the radial nuclear Schr\"odinger operator are sufficient to obtain spectroscopic accuracy for the part of the spectrum corresponding the experimentally observed states but completely insufficient to predict correctly so-far-non-observed-experimentally states.
+This reminds the situation with analysis of halides performed in \cite{CH:2015}, where thousands of rovibrational states were missing, see \cite{OT:2023,AdT:2024}.